 Are you thinking about using one of those website accessibilities overlays, plugins or widgets that puts a toolbar overlay on your website?
 Think again.

 The industry is largely in agreement that only about 33% or 1/3 of website accessibility issues can be detected through automated tools, overlays, or widgets only.
-Website scans created by the most reputable accessibility companies and experts claiming to flag all of the accessibility deficiencies on a website is completely false.
+Website scans and ADA audits created by the most accessibility companies and experts claiming to flag all of the accessibility deficiencies on a website is completely false.
 If only about 1/3 can be detected. that means 2/3 or about 66% of accessibility issues must be manually checked.
 So if there isn’t the technology to even flag all of the errors, what are the odds a technology exists that will “fix” your website to fully meet ADA standards and the WCAG 2.0 & 2.1 AA success criteria.

 There are some things an automated tool can check for and fix.
 As I mentioned at the beginning of this article, Industry experts estimate that about 1/3 of accessibility issues can be detected.
 That leaves about 2/3 that need to be dealt with manually, reviewed by a person who is trained and certified in web compliance and accessibility, not an automated tool.